► VW Golf GTI TCR review

 In its core driving modes (Eco, Comfort and Normal) it feels very, well, Golf-y.
 Quiet and refined on the motorway, and smooth riding on bumpy roads (our test car was fitted with the optional DCC adaptive dampers and 19-inch wheels).

 In the damper’s firmest setting, the ride becomes naturally firmer, and the car resists body roll commendably well.
-The steering becomes much sharper in response, but remains relatively numb-feeling.
+The steering becomes much sharper in response, and is easily the best steer in the Golf range, but remains relatively numb-feeling.

 The locking diff function is relatively subtle in operation but works extremely well, finding plenty of traction, although like all powerful front-wheel drive cars a patient right foot is essential with the traction control disabled.

-It’s impressively planted and composed at all speeds, and on an unfamiliar road it’s a car you’d be glad to have on your side.
+It’s impressively planted and composed at all speeds, even in the wet, and on an unfamiliar road it’s a car you’d be glad to have on your side.
 I’d hesitate to call it exciting – a Honda Civic Type R, Hyundai i30N or Renault Megane R.S. are all more thrilling drives, although none of them feel as urbane and unruffled as the Golf.

 And on the track?